ltebean/Seaport/README.md

 [seaport checkUpdate];
 ```

-Then you could ask Seaport where is your package's root path, then load static resources from that path:
+Then you could ask Seaport where is your package's root path, thus you can load static resources from that path:

 ```objective-c
 NSString *rootPath = [seaport packagePath:@"index"];